For the vast majority of time in 2024 and earlier, Clock Work has been not

 Program elevator pitch

 Compensate THE guy, whoever that is (8.5 billion possibles), who introduces the ultimate buyer to Clock Work for a significant fraction of what a buyer’s broker would earn... while assuming no responsibilities beyond making the introduction.
-I’ll make them aware of the site, get them aboard CW if they wish, answer any questions, and then stand back and let them decide if they want it.
+I’ll make them aware of the site, get them aboard CW if they wish after viewing it, answer any questions, and then stand back and let them decide if they want it.

 For the Option 1 price currently listed on the HOME page as I type this..